 Shoes for Crack Climbing

-From here, I have already vastly narrowed my search down.
-How?
-Different attributes of shoes are beneficial for doing different things.
-If I am going to use climbing shoes frequently, for training or regular bouldering sessions, for instance, I will not want to buy shoes with thin rubber because they will wear out very quickly.
-How about if I am picking out shoes for long sessions of top rope in the gym?
-I will not want a pair of aggressive shoes because my feet will hurt halfway through every session.
+If you are going to use them frequently for training or for regular bouldering sessions, you would not want to buy shoes with thin rubber because they will wear out very quickly.
+If you are picking out a pair for long top rope climbs in the climbing gym, you would not want a pair of aggressive shoes because your feet would start hurting halfway through the climb!